 Provided that a majority of the Directors agree, the Directors may participate in a meeting of the Board by means of a conference telephone, closed circuit television or other communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Any Director participating in such a meeting for the purposes of this Constitution is deemed to be personally present at the meeting.

-The Board may delegate any of its powers or functions (being powers or functions exercisable by it as the directors of the College by the Corporations Act) to:
+The Board may delegate any of its powers or functions (being powers or functions exercisable by it as the directors of the College by the Governing Acts) to:

 the Executive established under Part 10.2;